 Login to Carleton Central and navigate to Registration, then Student Accounts and click on the International Currency Transfer link to be redirected to the GlobalPay for Students pay to set up your payment.

 Please note that each payment requires its own individual quote.

 Payments may be made by Canadian cheque, Canadian money order or Canadian bank draft by mailing it to the following address:

 Toronto, ON, M5W 5V8

-The University does not accept foreign currency or postdated cheques.
+Carleton University does not accept foreign currency or postdated cheques.
 Cheques must have a current date and be in Canadian dollars in order to be processed.

-How to Pay by Payroll deduction:
+How to Pay by Payroll Deduction

 Changing your Status and Funding:

 If you change your status and your funding is subsequently denied or reduced, you are responsible for the immediate payment of the deficit amount by using one of the other fee payment methods.